-Lake Leiberman was originally built in the 1980s, but was expanded to its current configuration in 2011 to collect storm runoff from the newly expanded Newing and Dickinson communities.
+Lake Leiberman was reconfigured in 2011 to collect storm runoff from the newly expanded Newing and Dickinson communities.
 Impervious surfaces such as parking lots, roads, and sidewalks prevent surface runoff from infiltrating the soil, so the wetland facilitates this process and allows ground water stores to be recharged.
 As a result, Lake Lieberman prevents high levels of surface runoff from directly reaching the nearby Fuller Hollow Creek, and helps to reduce flooding.
 By monitoring Lake Lieberman, we can better understand the seasonal relationships between plant growth, freezing patterns, water level fluctuations, and pollution from impervious surfaces.

 If you have any questions, send us an email at email@example.com !